Your brand relies on great marketing strategies.

 - Optimize your YouTube videos for search.
 YouTube is both a social media site and a search engine.
 That’s why you should optimize your YouTube videos for search.
 Create keyword-rich titles, include keywords in your descriptions, and add appropriate tags.

 - Know which sites to use.
 Not all social media sites are created equal.
 Facebook is great for B2C marketing.
 LinkedIn, on the other hand, is better for B2B.
-Instagram is ideal for image marketing.
+Instagram and Pinterest are both ideal for image marketing.
 Twitter is a great place to build brand awareness with short, pithy statements.
+Snapchat is a haven for millennials.
 Pick the sites that you think will work best for your brand and use them.

 - When appropriate, use live-streaming.
 Sites like Facebook and Twitter make it easy to live-stream an event associated with your business.
 Leverage that opportunity to further promote your brand.
 Keep in mind that people can also watch your recorded video even after the live broadcast is over.
 That gives you an even greater opportunity for self-promotion.